- About Us

 At the end of Year 6, children sit the National tests known as ‘Key Stage 2 SATs’.
 You can find our latest school and comparative national figures here.

-Each half term every child’s progress is reviewed and interventions are put into place if required.
-Before each parent consultation a summary sheet is sent out to parents indicating your child’s conduct, learning attitude, progress in reading and the next steps in learning.
+Each term every child’s progress is reviewed and interventions are put into place if required.
+Before each parent consultation a summary sheet is sent out to parents indicating your child’s attainment.
 These can then be discussed at the parent consultation, which your child is also invited to attend.